 An air purifier might be best if:

-- You want to reduce the amount of dust that accumulates indoors
+- You want a good dust remover machine to reduce the amount of dust that accumulates indoors.

 A humidifier might be best if:

-- You have frequent nosebleeds or sinuses issues, or your respiratory system is aggravated by dry air
+- You have frequent nosebleeds or sinuses issues that are aggravated by dry air.

 Common Questions About Humidifiers and Air Purifiers